 While some people can meet these guidelines through their work—think of construction workers or athletes—most Americans need to use their leisure time to get in enough exercise.

 Of course, aerobic exercise is only half of the prescription.
 Guidelines also recommend that adults perform muscle-strengthening activities that involve all major muscle groups two or more days a week because these activities provide additional health benefits.
-Only about 21 percent of adults meet this recommendation.
-Still, that’s an increase from about 16 percent a decade ago.

 If you’re not meeting the recommendations, here are some tips from the Centers for Disease Control and Prevention for getting on track.